205 E. Flagler Street,

 - Apr 16, 2009 — Remembering Cinerama (Part 27: Miami)

 I remember seeing Mia Farrow in “Rosemary’s Baby” at this theatre.
-Unfortunately I can’t remember what the inside of the theatre looked like.
+Unfortunately, I can’t remember what the inside of the theatre looked like.
 I believe this theatre played some Cinerama travelogues, but by that time I had left the city.
+The Florida Theatre was closed in 1972.

 Just login to your account and subscribe to this theater.